 When I go back to Belfast I’ll be hitting Union Street’s BT1 (Thursday-Saturday) for karaoke.

 BT1 is not a private booth kind of karaoke joint so there’s a free shot in it for all singers.

 - Address: Basement, 38-40 Great Victoria St, Belfast BT2 7BA

 Pub Grub Belfast

-With the number of potential pints to be thrown down your throat in Belfast, it’s always best to go armed with a note of pubs which sell bar food.
-If you are anything like Craig and I, we always leave meals too late and regret it.
+With the number of potential pints to be thrown down your throat in Belfast, it’s always best to go armed with a note of pubs that sell bar food.

 16. The Yardbird

 This chicken joint can be found above the jumping Dirty Onion bar in the Cathedral Quarter.
 At lunch, you can fill up on a ¼ chicken or chicken burrito and fries for a fiver.